heikadog/zml/zml.md

 1. justaproudtherian (@justaproudtherian.bsky.social) follows Kero and an open zoophile.
 Notably, when someone suggested more zoophiles should be banned off Bluesky, they asked, "Why? why would you want that?": (<https://archive.today/jvoy2>).
 1. Paul (@webboy42.bsky.social) is an open zoophile.
 Though they don't say it on Bluesky, they identify as a "zoosexual" on Twitter: (<https://archive.today/jQru6>), and they follow open zoophiles.
 1. Darth Riolu (@darthriolu.bsky.social), Dragon (@dragonpath.bsky.social), Castron (@castronexs.bsky.social), dylan (@dylanthefemzoo.bsky.social), Sigma (@sigmathezeta.bsky.social), Pengyyy (@pengyyy.bsky.social), Sebastian (@puppylove13.bsky.social), Saphire (@saphirefluff.bsky.social), Astro (@astrothemap.bsky.social), Lord Altair (@sporealtair.bsky.social), knottyk (@knottyk.bsky.social), and Lila (@lila6464.bsky.social) are open zoophiles.
-1. Yen (@anarchopuppygirl.bsky.social) and knottyfox (@knottyfox.bsky.social) follow open zoophiles.
+1. Yen (@anarchopuppygirl.bsky.social) follows open zoophiles.
 1. echo (@pupslut.bsky.social) and ottrboii86 (@ottrboi86.bsky.social) are open zoophiles.
 1. twittersecks (@twittersecks.bsky.social) is an open zoophile: (<https://archive.today/NHptU>).
 1. Pakyto Dingo (@pakytodingo.bsky.social) is a zoophile.
 A user found animal sexual abuse media of him and a husky on a zoophilic website: _[CW for censored animal sexual abuse media.]_ (<https://archive.today/UhCM2>).
 And he has a documented history of interacting with animal sexual abuse media on Twitter: (<https://archive.today/oN00T>).
 We've compiled additional screenshots from 2020 to 2021 that show he's a zoophile: (<https://archive.today/MQnY9>).